Small heavy-lift vessel

-The vessel, christened Maersk Connector, was launched in July 2015.
-It is expected to be delivered in February 2016.
-Maersk Supply Service will operate the vessel for DeepOcean, under a seven-year charter agreement.
+Christened Maersk Connector, the vessel was launched in July 2015.
+It was delivered in February 2016.
+Maersk Supply Service operates the vessel for DeepOcean under a seven-year charter agreement.

 The vessel has a modular platform that allows for the installation of cable-laying and other support modules according to customer requirements.
 Modules can be attached in the building phase or retrofitted during specific operations.

-DOC 8500 has an overall length of 119.1m, cargo deck length of 85.2m and a moulded breadth of 27.5m.
-The depth to main deck and design draught of the ship are 9m and 5.8m respectively, and the deadweight tonnage is 8,300t.
+DOC 8500 has an overall length of 138.35m, cargo deck length of 85.2m and a moulded breadth of 27.5m.
+The depth to main deck and design draught of the ship are 9m and 5.8m respectively, and the deadweight tonnage is 9,300t.

 The large deck offers an unobstructed area of more than 2,300m².
 It offers 20t/m² load capacity and superior roll-on/roll-off (Ro-Ro) capability.
-It can be installed with a knuckleboom crane, a stiff boom crane, a cable-laying installation, support for A-frame and electric-hydraulic driven harbour mooring winches.
+It can be installed with a knuckle-boom crane, a stiff boom crane, a cable-laying installation and support structures for A-frame and electric-hydraulic harbour mooring winches.

 DOC can be equipped with a DP2/DP3 system for conducting offshore loading/off-loading operations.
 It can be installed with additional retractable bow thrusters and/or installed power to optimise the DP2 functionality.

 Onboard navigation and communication systems meet global maritime distress and safety system (GMDSS) area A3 requirements.